AL-377/MIDL/README.md

 #### backGen
 - GenHxx.java: MIDL->Hxx（main entrance）
-- hxxTemplate.stg: define hxx templates files(search **stringTemplate** for more details) -**msgStructure**
+- hxxTemplate.stg: define hxx templates files(search **stringTemplate** for more details)
--- define the data structure to store the message from symtable(used to fill the hxx templates)
+- msgStructure: define the data structure to store the message from symtable(used to fill the hxx templates)